All Episodes

 We are imposing upon the model of which we think is intelligence, right?

-But the actual function and result of the thing is just a really advanced simulation.
+So we call it intelligence., we don't have another word for it, but the actual function and result of the thing is just a really advanced simulation.

-I think it is going to look increasingly like intelligence, and it is increasingly going to take roles that were assigned to human intelligence and will be run through artificial intelligence.
+I think it is going to look increasingly like intelligence and it is increasingly going to take roles that were assigned to human intelligence and will be run through artificial intelligence.

 Sure, I agree with that.